 The aim of this module is to introduce you to the basic aspects of fashion styling and image making through approaches to research and exploration of concepts and techniques that are pertinent to fashion.
 This includes looking at contemporary fashion practice, trends and image that inform society both at a commercial and artistic level.
 You will be encouraged to appreciate the opportunities that these areas can offer, providing the foundation upon which you can supplement fresh thinking and apply future projects.

-This module is delivered through a series of lectures, seminars and practical workshops involving the development and research of fashion thinking via short exercises and focused projects.
-The sessions also incorporate individual and group tutorials, and encourage an exchange of ideas and approaches to learning.
-Typically you will produce a research book, development boards and a final outcome that could be either in the form of 2D, 3D or digital formats.
-The content of work will be determined by individual projects and the your own interest in either design or styling.
+This module is delivered through a series of lectures, seminars, supervision sessions and practical workshops involving the development and research of fashion thinking via short exercises and focused projects.
+The sessions also incorporate individual and group tutorials to discuss student development and encourage an exchange of ideas and approaches to learning.
+Students have a series of lectures which will introduce them to topics surrounding the fashion industry.
+Typically, students will produce a book as a summary of everything they have learned in the lectures written along with visuals.
+Continuous formative feedback will be available in the form of tutor and peer-led group and individual crits.
+Students will give a presentation both visual and verbal.

 Exploring Creative Contexts: Fashion

 The module is taught through a variety of complementary teaching methods and formats including lectures, tutorials and projects.
 These various methods and formats will use our virtual learning environment (VLE) to encourage your participation in research, study skills and interpretation of teaching material.
 The two assessed components encourage you to explore, consider and reflect on a range of perspectives in the field of creative practice, especially in the context of your own practice.
 Sessions focus on issues affecting visual culture in relation to fashion and visual culture.
 Connected visits may be arranged.